 The Step Wedge

-In order to provide smooth tones, this slider actually adjusts a range of tones.
+To provide smooth tones, this slider adjusts a limited range of tones.
 Sometimes this is welcome, and other times it breaks the crispness of the image.

 Tone Curve To The Rescue